trainandgain/deep_water/README.md

 - segment images to produce training data
 - train a model
 - run the model on a new image, and visualise the results.

+There is also an jpeg of what our example output looks like.